acumos/system-integration/docs/oneclick-deploy/developer-guide.rst

       * deploys a prerequisite chart
-      * updates dependent charts with values obtained from the deployed components; examples include asigned ports and secrets
+      * updates dependent charts with values obtained from the deployed components; examples include assigned ports and secrets
       * proceeds with the next step of deployments per dependencies

-  * Such a complex, ordered process for deploying a platform is analogous to what application lifecycle manageing frameworks such as `JuJu <https://github.com/juju/juju>`_ or `Cloudify <https://cloudify.co/>`_ support.
+  * Such a complex, ordered process for deploying a platform is analogous to what application lifecycle managing frameworks such as `JuJu <https://github.com/juju/juju>`_ or `Cloudify <https://cloudify.co/>`_ support.
 In Cloudify's case, the Acumos platform could be represented as a TOSCA-based application, similar to how complex VNFs (virtual network functions)